 Read: PostgreSQL drop all tables

-This will tell us how to make a query to the Postgres data dictionary to find out all the privileges that a particular user has.
+This will instruct us on how to create a query to the Postgres data dictionary to determine all the privileges a particular user has.
 Let’s see the code for this and then its implementation.
-The below code is to check table permissions.
+The code below is to check table permissions.

 select * from information_schema.role_table_grants